EricLBuehler/binseq/README.md

 - Sequences are stored in Little-Endian order
 - The final u64 of sequence data is padded with zeros if the sequence length is not divisible by 32

-The following sequence: `ACTG` would be encoded as:
+The following sequence: `ACGT` would be encoded as:

 ```text
 # A := 00